top of page

 • When she spoke to team members one to one, they seemed to be more worried about what they needed to do to be in good standing and get good performance ratings than to develop, grow, learn, and innovate.

 • People rolled their eyes at learning and development opportunities.
-Weren't they supposed to be delightful that they get paid to learn?
+Weren't they supposed to be delighted that they get paid to learn?
 Wasn't the promise that these tech companies would be somewhat like a continuation of college lifestyle together with work?

 • People were reluctant to speak up and take risks.
 There were multiple meetings she joined that did not seem to have a clear agenda and even if they did, they weren't followed by clear action items.